A to Z

 The maximum load during summer (the combined total for Intersession, Summer Session I, and Summer Session II) is 15 credits.
 Load includes the total credits of all courses carried, including on-campus, off campus, on-line, and any other college courses taken concurrently with those at St. Cloud State University.

 A student who wishes to enroll for more than the established maximum must obtain approvals from his or her advisor and college dean.
-Applications for overload for undergraduate students and graduate students are available in the Office of Records and Registration and on the Registrar’s Web site.
+Applications for overload for undergraduate students and graduate students are available in the Office of Records and Registration (AS 118) and on the Registrar’s Web site.

 Drop for non-payment

 Please view our policy for Drop for Non-Payment on the Billing and Payments website.